mever-team/FedMed/README.md

 server = fm.Server(config="config.yaml")
 ```

-:construction: `fedmed.ops.private` operations are
+:construction: To ensure privacy,
-not always exact to maximize privacy.
+`fedmed.ops.private` operations are not always exact.

 Each server can contain fragments of several datasets.
 Load data as pandas dataframes or combinations